Samsung/ONE/docs/howto/how-to-build-package.md

 1. Create package from circle

 NOTE: Examples and options of each command shown below are from the version of writing this document.
-They may differ from latest version of commands.
+They may differ from latest version of commands, 1.9.0.
 Please fire an issue or post a PR to correct them if anything needs update.

 ## Import model